eea/eea.docker.haproxy/haproxy/Readme.md

 ## Logging

-By default there are no logs from haproxy because they are sent on UDP port 514 inside container.
+By default the logs from haproxy are present in the docker log, by using the rsyslog inside the container (UDP port 514).
+No access logs are present by default, but this can be changed by setting the log level.

+You can change the logging level by providing the `LOG_LEVEL` environment variable:

+ docker run -e LOG_LEVEL=info  ... eeacms/haproxy

-You can override this behaviour by providing the `LOGGING` environment variable:
+You can override the log output by providing the `LOGGING` environment variable:

     docker run -e LOGGING=logs.example.com:5005 ... eeacms/haproxy